Felix Dodds: Leadership at the UN (1990–present)

-Since 1990, Dodds has been active within the United Nations network, originally as Director of the United Nations Environment and Development, UK Committee (UNED-UK).
-This organization evolved into the UNED Forum, eventually leading to its successor organization, the Stakeholder Forum for a Sustainable Future.
-These organizations played a critical role in mobilizing support for the Johannesburg World Summit on Sustainable Development in 2002 and Rio+20 in 2012.
-In the months leading up to the highly publicized meeting, Stakeholder Forum's Earth Summit website was used by stakeholders as the primary non-UN online resource.
-For the Rio+20 conference, Stakeholder Forum was a partner to the UN to engage stakeholders in the conference.
+Since 1990, Dodds has been active within the United Nations network, originally as director of the United Nations Environment and Development, UK Committee (UNED-UK).
+This organisation evolved into the UNED Forum, eventually leading to its successor organization, the Stakeholder Forum for a Sustainable Future.
+These organisations played a role in mobilising support for the Johannesburg World Summit on Sustainable Development in 2002 and Rio+20 in 2012.

-In 2000, Dodds's book, Earth Summit 2002: A New Deal, outlined many of the key issues for the Summit two years before it occurred.

-Dodds has co-founded global Non-governmental organization coalitions for a number of United Nations processes, including the annual United Nations Commission on Sustainable Development (UN CSD), the 1996 UN-HABITAT II Conference, and the 1999 World Health Organization Health and Environment Conference in London.
+Dodds has co-founded global non-governmental organisation coalitions for a number of United Nations processes, including the annual United Nations Commission on Sustainable Development (UN CSD), the 1996 UN-HABITAT II Conference, and the 1999 World Health Organization Health and Environment Conference in London.

 Dodds co-chaired the NGO coalition at the UN CSD from 1997 to 2001 and is credited with proposing to the UN General Assembly in 1996 the introduction of Stakeholder Dialogues at the United Nations.
 Dodds has played a role in their development since that time and is an advocate for the involvement of stakeholders in the decision-making process and implementation of global agreements.
 He has argued that we are in a process of transition from representative democracy – Madison democracy to a participatory democracy – Jeffersonian Democracy.
 Dodds contends that at present, we are in a period of stakeholder democracy, and trying, at various levels within society, to develop the structures, vocabulary, and institutions to embed this phase.
 He believes such developments will strengthen world democracy.
 In 2019 he outlined his theory of stakeholder democracy in his book Stakeholder Democracy: Represented Democracy in a Time of Fear.